Resources

 What is an E57 File?
 LiDAR Format Explained

 E57 is the ASTM standard format for terrestrial LiDAR point clouds and scanner imagery.
-What it contains, how to open it, and how to deliver it.
+What it contains, how to open it, and how to deliver it to clients.

 February 25, 2025